audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     * Projects do not re-open properly from the Automatic Crash Recovery dialogue
-    * Projects crash when applying repeated effects towards the end of audio tracks¶
+    * Projects crash when applying repeated effects towards the end of audio tracksï¿½
-    * WAV or AIFF files import as noise¶
+    * WAV or AIFF files import as noiseï¿½
     * (Windows XP, reported on) Clicks during recording
     * (Windows) Timer Record unreliable with recordings starting before and ending after midnight
-    * (Windows) On Vista and 7, and on XP with some USB microphones, the Audacity input/output level sliders act independently of/incorrectly with system level sliders:¶
+    * (Windows) On Vista and 7, and on XP with some USB microphones, the Audacity input/output level sliders act independently of/incorrectly with system level sliders:ï¿½
        * The achieved recorded level only matches the level indicated on the Recording VU meter if the Audacity input slider is at 100%
        * On Vista, adjusting the system level sliders then starting to record may reset the system level sliders unless monitoring is on
+    * (Windows 7) Clicking in a file open or save dialogue may cause the files or some folders to disappear from the list.
     * (Windows) Effects processing/waveform rendering after completion may be much slower than Audacity Beta 1.3.8
     * (Mac OS X 10.5.8 PPC) Hang when scanning for VST effects on first